dkblackley/django_server/README.md

-# django_server
+# React Server
-A small django server with nginx backend that I run on my raspberry pi for file transferring and various other things
+A small server I'm going to be running on my raspberry pu